mponce0/covid19.analytics/README.md

 It is possible to dive deeper into a particular location by using the `tots.per.location()` and `growth.rate()` functions.
 Theses functions are capable of processing different types of data, as far as these are "Time Series" data.
 It can either focus in one category (eg. "TS-confirmed","TS-recovered","TS-deaths",) or all ("TS-all").
-When these functions detect different type of categories, it will process each separatedly.
+When these functions detect different type of categories, it will process each separately.
 Similarly the functions can take multiple locations, ie. just one, several ones or even "all" the locations within the data.
 The locations can either be countries, regions, provinces or cities.
 If an specified location includes multiple entries, eg. a country that has several cities reported, the functions will group them and process all these regions as the location requested.